What is Discord?

 Online safety is about more than just which app your teen uses.
 Making sure they are able to think critically about their behavior online, the content they encounter, and how they interact with others will go a long way in keeping them safe.

-To help you in these conversations, we have a few tips on how to talk with your teen about online safety.
+Here are a few tips on how to talk with your teen about online safety.

 1. Let your teen know that the same rules apply online as offline.